arthist-lmu/max/README.md

 ## Extensions

 If you want to extend the functionality of *MAX*, you can add an *R* package function to the `.yaml` file in the folder `data` that corresponds to the respective section, i.e., currently either `preprocess-history.yaml` or `visualize-history.yaml`.
-The function to be added must be *Pipe*-friendly.
+The function to be added must be *Pipe*-friendly or *ggplot*-compatible.

 ## Deployment